carbon-language/carbon-lang/lldb/docs/use/variable.rst

 user to see.

-A filter will solve this issue by only letting the user see those member variables he cares about.
+A filter will solve this issue by only letting the user see those member variables they care about.
 Of course, the equivalent of a filter can be implemented easily using synthetic children, but a filter lets you get the job done without having to write Python code.